TheVanadium/pokemon-to-scale/README.md

 # Pokémon to Scale

 This web app displays pokémon proportionally based on their in-game height value.
 There are two main features: a text box that the user inputs their pokemon name to and a large area below it where the pokemon appear.
+Clicking the pokemon sprites will remove them.

 This is hosted on GitHub pages at: https://thevanadium.github.io/pokemon-to-scale/